 It was an early introduction for me to questions of statistical evidence.
 I'm a statistical omnivore.
 A lot of pundits aren't — they suggest it's in bad taste to notice patterns until a blue ribbon commission has certified them (and then they usually try hard to ignore the findings of the blue ribbon commission).

 For me, though, you can find evidence everywhere.
 If 7-1 Wilt Chamberlain could average 50 points per game in 1962 by being more gigantic than everybody else, but by 1972 he couldn't, that suggests something.

 In the 1970s, it was assumed that the future of basketball was ever-taller players: Kareem Abdul-Jabbar (7-2) was taller than Wilt, and Magic Johnson was a 6-9" point guard as a rookie in 1979.

-.
+NBA players don't appear to have gotten taller over the last 20+ seasons.
+In the 2008 season, the average height in the NBA was 6-6.98, down from 6.736 in 1986.
 (However, players have the right to be listed either with their heights measured either with their shoes on or off, which makes a difference of about 1" to 1.5" — I don't know whether there has had any effect.)

 Among blacks 20-39, average height has grown from 5-9.75 to 5-10.1.

 Among Mexican Americans, from 5'7.0 to 5-7.2.
 (Immigration tends to keep Mexican height down.)

 So, I think the explanation for height stalling out in the NBA is that the influx of foreign players is balanced off by the decline in the number of U.S. born white players.
 The NBA's American players are drawn from a more limited population today (essentially, African-Americans) than in the past, so players have gotten a little shorter.